Lightbits Release Documentation

 |---|---|

-| 44298 | If a Journal NVMe device fails when the node manager is down, when the node manager comes back up, it can try to take another disk to use for journaling.
+| 44298 | If a journal NVMe device fails when the node manager is down, then when the node manager comes back up, it can try to take another disk to use for journaling.
 If the matchers for journaling are the same as for data devices, it can take one of the data devices by mistake - causing the GFTL to crash.
 For journaling, it is necessary to use specific matchers that are different then the data devices (for example, the serial number). |

 | 43456 | In a rare combination of conditions, a storage node could fail to start after a restart if placement group membership changed while the node was offline.
 This requires memory pressure during a prior recovery (causing stale metadata to be persisted), followed by placement group rebalancing that removes volumes from the node.
 Normal operations and graceful recovery flows are not affected. |